Eirin-Grinde/Sorting-Arrays/README.md

 - SortRunner.java
 - Main.java

 The sorting algorithms were implemented as part of the assignment.
-The project has since been adjusted, including changes to 'Main.java' so that the user can select the input file and the sorting algorithm interactively.
+The project has since been adjusted, including changes to `Main.java` so that the user can select the input file and the sorting algorithm interactively.

-'SortRunner.java' is still used for running the sorting algorithm and producing the output files, but has been adjusted to accommodate for the CLI.
+`SortRunner.java` is still used for running the sorting algorithm and producing the output files, but has been adjusted to accommodate for the CLI.

 ## Analysis
 The project also contains Python code used to plot the experimental results to analyse the sorting algs.